Of all the web-compatible typefaces available, the least appealing is the Verdana font.

 We’ve spoken about choosing typefaces and brand fonts a lot around here.

-Let’s talk a little about the history of Verdana first.
-It was released in 1996, so it’s a modern typeface.
+The Verdana font was released in 1996, so it’s a modern typeface.
 It was designed with one purpose in mind: to improve readability in text used very small on a computer screen.

 When typeface designers set out to make a typeface that will be readable at small sizes, they streamline the letters to remove flourishes that would get lost at a small size.